tsgates/arch-wiki-markdown/wiki/Dell_Inspiron_6400.md

 The powersave scripts have been officially replaced by pm-utils.
 Refer to the Pm-utils wiki for detailed instructions.

-ATI video card owners might need to add

-Template error:are you trying to use the = sign?
-Visit Help:Template#Escape template-breaking characters for workarounds.

-to the kernel options in kernel parameters in order to resume from suspend2ram.
+ATI video card owners might need to add vga=0 to the kernel options in kernel parameters in order to resume from suspend2ram.
 This behavior seems to change from version to version of catalyst, so your mileage may vary.
 Try it without vga=0 first, and if it doesn't work then add it.

 > CPU Frequency Scaling with cpufrequtils